joelngyx/Don-t_Shoot_Stinky/README.md

 # Don't Shoot Stinky

 A web application based on Roulette.
 This application was built with React JS, SASS, Node JS, Express and PostgreSQL.
+The backend stores the players' high scores.

 Link: https://dontshootstinky.netlify.app/